RSP531/Good_Cat-Dog/README.md

 ## Introduction

-An Android/iOS Application to sift through Cat & Dog images and rate them as good or bad.
-This Ractive Native application was created in 2-days.
-React Native was learned during the process.
+An Android/iOS Application to sift through Cat & Dog images with the option of adding an image to the favorites list.

-This project was a brief 1-week sprint where our team tried to complete an MVP for an external user **(Jane Doe)**

- - Add any additional content here pertaining to timeline, any personal goals, etc
+- This React Native application was created in 2-days.
+React Native

 ## What does the app do?